FATHER ANNE

 • Mosaics from the 4th century covering the tomb of Giulia Runa in the Cathedral of Annaba, Algeria that reads “Giulia Runa, presbytera (priest).

-Canon law banning women from ordination was not instituted until around 1150 CE.
+Furthermore, canon law banning women from ordination was not instituted until around 1140 CE.
 A ban is only instituted to stop a practice already in existence (otherwise a ban is not needed).

 Thanks to researcher Miriam Duignan of the Wijngaards Institute for her work in tracking the many archeological discoveries.